Matistan/MinecraftBlockShuffle/README.md

 gameMode | Set to 0 to play until there is 1 or 0 players left in a game, set to 1 to play until a player has a certain amount of points. | int | It's up to you! pointsToWin | Set the number of point required to win (only if you're playing game mode 1). | int | 5

+### Bugs & Issues

+> **Having issues?** Feel free to report them on the [Issues tab](https://github.com/Matistan/MinecraftBlockShuffle/issues).
+I'll be glad to hear your opinion about the plugin as well as extra features you would like me to add!

 Made by [Matistan](https://github.com/Matistan)